swlaschin/DomainModellingInFsharp/README.md

-# Domain Driven Design in F#
+# Domain Modelling in F#

-This is the training material for a hands-on 3 hour "Domain Driven Design in F#" session.
+This is the training material for a hands-on 3 hour "Domain Modelling in F#" session.

 The topics covered are:
 * Why use F# for domain modelling?